About the Department

 International experiences are available through an active exchange program with the University of Zurich’s Masters in Finance program

-• Friends of Finance (FOF) - With almost 500 members FOF is one of the largest Finance Department support organizations in the Southwest.
-FOF has raised almost $1.5 in contributions for the Department.
+• Friends of Finance (FOF) - With over 400 members FOF is one of the largest School of Finance support organizations in the Southwest.
+FOF has raised almost $1.5 in contributions.

 Finance major awarded 2009 McGowan Scholarship